b0wter/CouchDb/README.md

 ```
 In case you miss these attributes CouchDb will assign these values on its own.
 But since their names are unknown to the deserializer these values will never be used.
 Thus, updating a document will result in the creation of a new document!

 Why use this approach?
-I could define interfaces are make the requirement that all objects need to be inherited from an abstract base class but I want to keep things as simple as possible.
+I could define interfaces or make the requirement that all objects need to be inherited from an abstract base class but I want to keep things as simple as possible.

 Hint: In most cases it's pretty handy to add a "constant property" to all records that specifies the type.
 This helps you to restrict queries to certain types of entities.
 Since records are compiled to classes the following adds a readonly property to `MyRecord` that does not need to be specified when creating a new instance:
 ```